 As a rue, general terms are not eligible for trademarking.
 For instance, a company cannot own the rights to use the word “tissue.”
 “Kleenex” is a trademarked brand name, and no other tissue companies can use that term.
 But other companies are still allowed to advertise their products as tissues because the term cannot be trademarked.

 This kind of restriction on trademarks is designed to even the playing field in the industry competition.
-Are you more likely to buy a product advertised as a tissue or one that’s marketed as a “nasal flow wipe”?
+Are you more likely to buy a product advertised as a tissue or one that’s marketed as a “nasal discharge wipe”?
 Trademarking generic terms would also place enormous limits on the language media content creators could use in their work.

 Why Website Names Are Not Generic